Stuycs-K/final-project-09-haque-ramisa/WORKLOG.md

 Turned encoder and decoder into object types to consolidate code, all controlled by a new class (Main.class).
 Will eventually have the makefile interact with the Main class to make it more user-friendly.

 ### 06/05
+Fixed code to accommodate for faulty calculation of one of the key values.
+Also switched to using Base64 for encoding and decoding to account for un-printable characters.

 ### 06/07
+Updated makefile to work with the Main class, updated presentation notes, and some more code testing.

+### 06/09
+Final updates to Main class and makefile, added links, finalized readme and presentation.

 ## Resources
 ..* [Cryptool](https://www.cryptool.org/en/cto/rsa-step-by-step/)